juliannobarreto/juliannobarreto/README.md

-### Hi there, tudo certo?
-Eu sou o Julianno Barreto, é um prazer ter você por aqui ... 🤗
+### Hi there, how are you?
+I'm Julianno Barreto, it's a pleasure to have you here ... 🤗
 ##

 - 🔭 I am a student of Systems Analysis and Development, currently working as a driver.